Sign In Register

 Healthcare Facilities466

-Madison has an average annual temperature of 62°F (17°C).
+Madison enjoys a temperate climate with an average annual temperature of 62°F (17°C).
 Winters average 47°F in January while summers reach 77°F in July.
-Annual precipitation is 20.5 inches.
-The area enjoys 326 sunny days per year.
+The area gets 326 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 20.5 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 48.
+The city sits at an elevation of 152 feet.

 Temperature